sneakers

 All 9th and 10th grade students must enroll in General Physical Education, Dance, Aquatics or Advanced Aquatics.
 Each 11th and 12th grade student must choose an elective AND an alternate course in case his/her first choice cannot be scheduled.
 No request for change in a Physical Education course will be accepted if a student has been successfully scheduled for either his/her first choice or alternate.

-Click here to view the PTSA Curriculum Presentation on Physical Education, Fall 2020
+Click here to view the PTSA Curriculum Presentation on Physical Education, Winter 2024

 MEDICALLY EXCUSED PHYSICAL EDUCATION